mozman/ezdxf/docs/notes/design-cleanup.md

 ### Entities

-1. `CREATE` interface as class method
+1. `NEW` interface as class method
 1. `LOAD` interface as class method
 1. `DESTROY` interface to kill an entity, set entity `STATE` to "dead", which means `entity.is_alive` returns False.
 All entity iterators like